next-yolandadelahoz/yelp_challenge_ui/README.md

 ![Alt text] (https://lh5.googleusercontent.com/1-1lJl_RgsETTN-9t6anr_D8p4ien465P5CRcip9AE7TEYUxBoTzCLZA_itW2Q6aVfSLodNLhWCpeFH08dTGzYxJOWUAmfag5vxUyHlZj0xjDYDeK8zKETP6MnFr763YOQ "Graph summary")

-In the figures 9 and 10 are shown the synchronization between the business explorer, interactive map and the graphi summary panel.
-As it is selectionend one of the available categories it is changed the title and the data associated and as a result and update of all the views of the application.

-![Alt text] (https://lh5.googleusercontent.com/ANIYycP4XV7s-NkxwjMi4h0NQ-DETckv8gSSRaje2jUtAXSbbyuNmsMrMB-_EjWripTpSejAuKNeVHV59EuMCTZW7POTHV1J3jDroGwWgqBvWZ3UL1KM4EJ4pOOW-SaWIQ "Graph summary")

-![Alt text] (https://lh6.googleusercontent.com/O1S6socvjtfXlOPSnnC3Za7Dz8doh374H-B7P1xLKaDV8GMdcsbhYYjGR9peKfjLX_p-yl0dpEX8w4VQml91pp-kpToooQUadu-_5OlM5NYZ_YxgGPq0TIi8IWRY17K8Jw "Graph summary")

-The figure 11 shows a scatter plot of the current selected data, this visualization allows to find trends and outlier easily.
+The following image shows a scatter plot of the current selected data, this visualization allows to find trends and outlier easily.
 For example in this figure we can visualize the stars and number of reviews for that each stars has with some inline gaps that indicates that most of the rankings are done with no more of 2500 reviews.

 ![Alt text] (https://lh3.googleusercontent.com/o4Cx2i-gUsLTQ7gPr5lR0taR1TyTJ94Eqrt1l0qqGH6zxro4qtNI2iyiISaSeiUUovdzODjWyYTcQXm9DHa40U0iEFPM6YxUoFsJFHWttSLRWBBzIsxZyxSsiLIxviHVPw "Graph summary")

-The figure 12 shows the states summary tab of the absolute panel, this view shows a summary of the selected variable in the business explorer aggregated by each the state that are within the visualization area.
+The following image shows the states summary tab of the absolute panel, this view shows a summary of the selected variable in the business explorer aggregated by each the state that are within the visualization area.
 It is very interesting because it help us to focalize the attention for example only the areas with more number of reviews.
 In this figure it is shown also one the filtering options that allows the chart selecting the interesting region area to zoom and visualize this area.

 ![Alt text] (https://lh3.googleusercontent.com/WkCW5SnWbGPexISTRrWOpiCRYshJZC4pb7O2h-_cpwEbLMrZACqXTk-5KjtaG_SUwECqgdym95fAfrTpYsyaKc3luzwbQZVAei-Ay9m20qz7tf0ynAm5YRDogffrlWo_0A "Graph summary")